SUBSCRIBE TO OUR FREE NEWSLETTER

 "More than one thousand people are killed by police every year in America," the group states on its website.
 "Nearly sixty percent of victims did not have a gun or were involved in activities that should not require police intervention such as harmless 'quality of life' behaviors or mental health crises."

-The four creators of the new campaign and authors of the manifesto--Samuel Sinyangwe, Brittany Packnett, Johnetta Elzie, and DeRay McKesson--are co-founders of We The Protesters, which as the Guardiannotes is "a prominent section of a wider protest movement that is frequently referred to, in general terms, as Black Lives Matter."
+The four creators of the new campaign and authors of the manifesto--Samuel Sinyangwe, Brittany Packnett, Johnetta Elzie, and DeRay McKesson--are co-founders of We The Protesters, which, as the Guardian notes, is "a prominent section of a wider protest movement that is frequently referred to, in general terms, as Black Lives Matter."

 "This is just the beginning," they wrote in a statement accompanying the launch.

 In the year that has passed since 18-year-old Michael Brown was shot to death by an officer in Ferguson, Missouri, police have killed at least 1,083 Americans--an average of nearly three people per day, according to figures compiled by VICE News.
-Even that figure, released August 9, quickly became outdated.
+Even that figure, released on August 9, quickly became outdated.

-The policy recommendations also call for an end the controversial practice of "broken windows" policing--a tactic that involves cracking down on petty infractions as a means to prevent more serious crime.
+The policy recommendations also call for an end to the controversial practice of "broken windows" policing--a tactic that involves cracking down on petty infractions as a means to prevent more serious crime.
 The chokehold death of Eric Garner, who was targeted by police for allegedly selling loose cigarettes, heightened criticism of the policy, which Columbia law professor Patricia J. Williams said "has intimidated, dispossessed and humiliated millions of innocent people" for two decades.

 Campaign Zero launches just as new reports highlight the lack of training and culture of aggression that permeates law enforcement agencies throughout the country.
 Addressing that issue in another policy demand, Campaign Zero states, "An intensive training regime is needed to help police officers learn the behaviors and skills to interact appropriately with communities."